September 1976 (the present)

 Hutch, meanwhile, had lost his appetite.

 Ken Hutchinson's stomach grumbled, twisting itself into a painful knot.
 He hadn’t eaten since lunch the previous day and it was now early evening.
-The thought of Jenny, the Hutchinson family housekeeper’s, homemade potato soup - thick and warm and topped with a sprinkling of green onion - practically made him salivate.
+The thought of Jenny, the Hutchinson family housekeeper, and her homemade potato soup - thick and warm and topped with a sprinkling of green onion - practically made him salivate.
 He should have planned this better.
-He hadn’t realized there was such a distance between towns, had underestimated how far he’d be walking and how cold the wind could feel.
+He hadn’t realized there was such a distance between towns.
+He had underestimated how far he’d be walking and how cold the wind could feel.
 He’d stuffed sixty dollars and some odd change in the pocket of his jeans.
 Even though there were thousands more in a bank account his name, he couldn’t get to any of it.
 He was underage and besides, it had been set aside for his college fund.
 Not that he ever intended on going to college.
 That was his parents’ plan for his life, not his.

 Matt Linden was a well-built young man with head of rich, dark hair and a charismatic smile.
 Ken had enjoyed watching him in practice - maybe a little too much.
 The graceful way he moved, how he could pluck a ball out of the air seemed almost like magic trick.
 After practice a few days ago Ken and Matt had hung back in locker room talking.
 The coach had done the unusual by calling Matt out - saying his head wasn't in the game.
 Ken had felt something might be bothering Matt and just wanted to let him know he was available to listen.